palmerjoshua/reddit_title_analyzer/README.md

 			and returns a list of the most commonly used words.

-Subreddits, keywords, and words to be ignored may be added to to subreddits.txt, keywords.txt, and skippedwords.txt respectively before running the program, or you can add terms with the program's user interface.
+Subreddits, keywords, and words to be ignored may be added to subreddits.txt, keywords.txt, and skippedwords.txt respectively before running the program, or you can add terms with the program's user interface.